 Additionally, the bill allows for exceptions to this expenditure limit if the voters of the political subdivision approve additional spending at an election held on a uniform election date.
-It also specifies that certain revenues, such as those from bond issuances approved by voters or grants, donations, or gifts, are not considered available sources of revenue for the purpose of this limit.
+It also clarifies that certain revenues, such as those from bonds approved by voters or grants, donations, or gifts, are not considered available sources of revenue for the purpose of this expenditure limit.
 The provisions of this bill will apply to fiscal years beginning on or after December 1, 2025, and it will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: Introduced: ()